 I ask, “What would your parents say about us talking about this?”

 “If it’s a secret then we’re talking confidentially.
 My parents won’t have any trouble with that.”

-I’m confuse, “But what if they see I’m a girl or worse think I’m a boy wanting to be alone with you?”
+I’m confused, “But what if they see I’m a girl or worse think I’m a boy wanting to be alone with you?”
 Now it is Rhonda’s turn to giggle a little.

-Once at her house and in her bedroom, she hands me some clothes and pushes me into her walk-in closet.
+Once at her house, we're in her bedroom, and she hands me some clothes and pushes me into her walk-in closet.
 I say, “I can’t believe I’m doing this.”

 Rhonda says, “I’ve never pushed a quarterback into a closet expecting a girl to come out.”
-Not having expected what we’re doing; Rhonda had picked out a good outfit for me to wear.
+Not having expected what we’re doing; Rhonda had picked out a nice outfit for me to wear.
 I did need to ask for tights to cover my bruised legs.
 Rhonda had waited for me to come out of the closet before she gave me the tights.
-She watches closely as I carefully pulled them up my legs with the correct support to make sure they do not get a run.
+She watches closely as I carefully roll them up and unroll them as I pull them up my legs with the correct support to make sure they do not get a run.

 I said, “It’s not as much what I prefer as to how I feel.
-I feel like I’m Elaine Royce not Bryce.
+I feel like I’m Elaine Royce, not Bryce.
 It might not make sense to you.
 You’ve always seen yourself as Rhonda, no questions asked.
-Now that I’ve figure it out my parents won’t let me move in that direction.
+Now that I’ve figured it out my parents won’t let me move in that direction.
 And now that I’m the quarterback, Dad expects me to be happy.
-Well I’m not, I much prefer talking with you and wearing this.”
+Well I’m not, I much prefer talking with you while wearing this.”
 Rhonda smiles, I’m sure she’s happy she’s helping me.”